-ENG 431 Studies in Colonial and 19th-Century American Literature science, and technology, mass communication, film, ecology, war and peace, and popular culture.
+A study of the international phenomena known as Modernism (ca. 1890-1965) and Post-Modernism (1965-), as revealed through their impact upon world literature, music and the fine arts, history, human behavior, political and economic theory, business and consumerism, religion, philosophy, science, and technology, mass communication, film, ecology, war and peace, and popular culture.
 Specific areas addressed are left to the discretion of the instructor(s).
 (Prerequisite: one 200-level literature course.)